 Research shows that we give more weight to negative words.
 In fact, we have a “greater sensitivity to unpleasant news.”

-I’ve performed in front of all kinds of audiences.
-Over time, I’ve encountered an enormous collection of interactions with people and tried to document them as carefully as possible.
-Of these, I have gathered 5 types of critics right out of the pages of my 29 years as a musician and assembled a few thoughts on how to deal with them.
+Listed below are 5 common types of criticism, pulled from the pages of my 29 years as a musician and assembled with a few thoughts on how to deal with them.

-Arnold Schwarzenegger said that he used to tell this to his competitors at the Mr. Universe competitions to unsettle them and watch them develop anxiety, just to give himself a little competitive edge.
+Arnold Schwarzenegger said that he used to tell this to his competitors at the Mr. Universe competitions to unsettle them and instill pre-performance angst, thus giving himself a slight competitive edge.

-- What it sounds like: “Did you just start learning?”
-“Is this a work in progress?”
-“Are you a little ‘off’ today?”
-“Are you retaining water?”
-“Are you really going to wear that?”
+- What it sounds like: “Did you just start learning?”; “Is this a work in progress?”; “Are you a little ‘off’ today?”; “Are you hungover?”; “Are you really going to wear that?”

 - How to deal with it: Recognize the motivation behind the comment and focus on your performance.
-Don’t start making changes just because Mr. Universe told you.
+Don’t start making changes just because Mr. Universe pointed something out.
 And if he spoke the truth on some level, don’t allow him to witness the effect his snide remarks have on you, if any.
 Don’t give him the satisfaction.

-I was once informed of this at a gig where it was obvious that the music I was performing was not matched to the audience.
+I was once informed of this at a gig where it was obvious that the music I was performing was not suited to the audience.

 - What it sounds like: “That’s not real music.
 Santana, Hendrix … that’s REAL music.”

-- Their Motivation: to dismiss anything that falls short of their infallible views; inability to celebrate another; inability to give credit where credit is due; perhaps no motive other than just being drunk; old and senile; stuck in the 60s, 70s, etc.; the idealization of the past.
+- Motivation: to dismiss anything that falls short of their infallible views; inability to celebrate one another; unwillingness to give credit where credit is due; perhaps no motive other than alcohol; older and closedminded; stuck in a foregone era of music; the idealization of the past.

-- Designed to: put you on the defensive; create rifts between people; polarize groups of people into one camp over another.
-Perhaps set themselves up as an “expert.”
+- Intended to: put you on the defensive; create rifts between people; polarize groups of people into one camp over another, and perhaps to set themselves up as an “expert.”
 See Critic #1

 - How to deal with it: Don’t bother engaging in an argument with those who think this argument will ever arrive at an objective truth.
 Objective truths are harder to come by in music; it’s usually a setup.
-It is difficult to argue without sounding like you think you’re better than the icons.
+It can be difficult to argue without sounding like you think you’re better than the icons.

-The “Well I Can Do that, Too” Critic:
+The “Well I Can Do that, Too” Critique:

 I heard this once while stepping off stage — even as the audience was still clapping.

-- What it sounds like: “Yeah I can do that too.” or “I own a few of these guitars, too.”
+- What it sounds like: “Yeah, I can do that too;” “I own a few of those guitars;” “You’re not special.”

-- Their Motivation: thoughtless disappointment in themselves that they haven’t followed their dreams or that anyone else besides them could deserve this; or the childlike response to attention that another receives.
+- Motivation: disappointment in themselves that they haven’t followed their dreams; disbelief that anyone other than themselves could deserve this; or the childlike response to attention that another receives.

-- Designed to: demoralize; prove that you’re not special; that all this applause is unwarranted.
+- Intended to: demoralize; prove that you’re not special; demonstrate that applause is unwarranted.
 Critiques like this are usually levelled by someone who can rarely stand that anyone other than them is in the spotlight.

 - How to deal with it: Change the way you perceive this criticism by reminding yourself of the following: There is only one YOU.
-He can’t be you.
-And if he can, at best, he’ll be a poor carbon copy.
+They can’t be you.
+And if they can, at best, they’ll be a poor carbon copy.
 People can buy the same guitar, dress the same, but no one will ever be you.
 Your only goal should be to remain authentic.
-What everyone else is doing is none of your business.
+What everyone else is doing shouldn’t distract from your cause.

-- What it sounds like: Varies; Has nothing to do with your competence.
+- What it sounds like: Variously superficial comments that have nothing to do with your competence.

-- Their Motivation: Jealousy; Pettiness; Immaturity; Ignorant of what an actual critique should accomplish;
+- Motivation: jealousy; pettiness; immaturity; ignorance of what an actual critique should accomplish.

-- Designed to: attack personally rather than professionally; criticizes the way you carry yourself, your clothes, your choices, etc. and everything but what is important.
+- Intended to: attack personally rather than professionally; criticize the way you carry yourself; your clothes; your aesthetic choices; etc. Basically everything but what is actually useful.

 - How to deal with it: All they can do is speak to the subjective or to some other aspect besides your competence.
 For example, actors often receive more controversy from what they are wearing than any performance on film.
 In philosophy, attacking the person instead of the argument is a fallacy.
-It also reminds me of that time a reviewer criticized author Malcolm Gladwell’s afro rather than some aspect of his work.
+It also reminds me of that time a book reviewer criticized author Malcolm Gladwell’s afro rather than some aspect of his work.
 If you were not that awesome, they wouldn’t even bother.
 If all they can come up with is a personal criticism, you are probably doing well.

-The first time my band’s song received radio play in Austin, one critic asked, “Yeah but wasn’t that a local station?”
+The first time my band’s song received radio play in Austin, one person asked, “Yeah, but wasn’t that a local station?”

-- What it sounds like: Any attempt to minimize the things for which you feel accomplished; any attempt to reduce your success or accomplishment down to near worthlessness.
+- What it sounds like: Any attempt to minimize the things for which you feel accomplished; any attempt to reduce your success or sense of accomplishment down to near worthlessness.

-- Their Motivation: varies; inability to celebrate another; ignorance of the importance of community, support and encouragement; ill-will; “upset … that they could have stood where you are if they’d had a little more courage or perseverance.”
+- Motivation: varies; inability to celebrate one another; ignorance of the importance of community, support, and encouragement; ill-will; “upset … that they could have stood where you are if they’d had a little more courage or perseverance.”

-- Designed to: instill demoralization; bring you down.
+- Intended to: instill demoralization; bring you down.

 - How to deal with it: Take note of who is happy for you during the little successes.
 Those who are happy for you are your friends.
 Those who are not, pay attention, because they are not for you.
 Surround yourself with people who are happy for you every step of the way and don’t seem inconvenienced by your success.
 And learn to celebrate others the same way.
 It demonstrates goodwill and maturity.